MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceLifecycleWorkflowExecutionScope.md

 ## SYNOPSIS
 The unique identifier of the Azure AD identity that last modified the workflow object.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceLifecycleWorkflowExecutionScope](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceLifecycleWorkflowExecutionScope?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)